Athens to Ionians Roundtrip Itinerary

 Day 7 | Vathy, Ithaca

 Ithaca is the second smallest of the inhabited Ionian Islands; it is 29km long and 6.5km wide and has a coastline of 100km.
-Two peninsulas are almost equal in size, and they are joined by the isthmus of Aetos (or Eagly bay).
-The island is long and narrow and divided in half by the bay of Molos.
+Especially worth noting are its two peninsulas, which are almost equal in size and joined by the isthmus of Aetos (or Eagly Bay).
+The island is particularly long and narrow and divided in half by the bay of Molos.
 The highest mountain peak in Ithaca is Mount Neritos, which is 800m high.

 Day 8 | Zakynthos

-On day 8 of this Athens to Ionians roundtrip itinerary, take in the sights of the beautiful island of Zakynthos, more commonly known as Zante.
-This island is one of the favorite Greek Islands, as it is reputedly the sunniest.
+On day 8 of this Athens to Ionian islands itinerary, take in the sights of the beautiful island of Zakynthos, more commonly known as Zante.
+This island is certainly one of the top tourist destinations in Greece, as it is known to be the sunniest.

-Zakynthos is especially beautiful.
-It is home to many varieties of colorful flowers that seem to blossom all year round.
-Zakynthos town the capital built amphitheatrically on the hill of Bohali.
-This is where Dionysios Solomos found the inspiration to write the poem which later formed lyrics to the Greek national anthem.
+Zakynthos is beautiful, with abundant colorful flowers that bloom throughout the year.
+The capital, Zakynthos town, is perched amphitheatrically on the hill of Bohali.
+This is the very place where Dionysios Solomos drew inspiration to compose a poem, which later became the lyrics for the Greek national anthem.

 Day 9 | Trizonia